jaysylvester/citizen/README.md

 - Powerful code reuse options via controller-based includes and chaining
 - HTML, JSON, and JSONP served from the same pattern
 - `async await` support
+- ES module and Node (CommonJS) module support
 - Hot module reloading in development mode
 - Support for many template engines with [consolidate](https://github.com/tj/consolidate.js)
 - Few direct dependencies

 Have questions, suggestions, or need help?
-[Send me an e-mail](https://jaysylvester.com/contact).
 Want to contribute?
+[Get in touch](https://jaysylvester.com/contact).
 Pull requests are welcome.

 ## Want to see citizen in action?